CrowRed/11oclocknumber/wiki/games.md

 # Games and Exercises

 ## Improv Games
 **3 Line Game:** Sets up who we are, relationship, location, what we're doing in 3 lines.
-**It's Tuesday:** Character enters and says "It's Tuesday" in 2 more lines we set up who we are, relationship, location, what we are doing
+**It's Tuesday:** Character enters and says "It's Tuesday" in 2 more lines we set up who we are, relationship, location, what we are doing.
 **Endowing game:** Open scene, each line must endow the other character.
 Working on narrowing the scene as opposed to broadening it.

 ## Musical Games